Skip to content

 Watch HubSpot Academy on the Power of Goal Setting

-This method is also useful in helping define your content KPIs, or key performance indicators.
+This method is also useful in helping define your content KPIs (key performance indicators).
 KPIs are the measurable data points that help evaluate the effectiveness of your goals.

 For example, your goal might be to increase traffic by 10-15 percent over the next six months.